solidi/writing/22-what-is-an-engineering-manager-anyway.md

 **Staying technical is essential.** In software, discreteness and rational thought are paramount.
 The language and discipline of engineering ignite the performance of others.
 Managers know their limits and stay higher-ordered.
 Whereas the team has latitude with the craft, EMs develop a toolbox to elevate that craft further.

 **Like software, managers follow rituals.** They follow the same feedback loop of developing software.
 First, make it work, then make it right, finally make it fast.
 In management, EMs build trust, place people in areas to grow, and then optimize.
-Developing software sometimes requires walking away for a solution—managers typically [walk into solutions](https://medium.com/hackernoon/the-manager-stew-dd59cd653728).
+Developing software sometimes requires walking away for a solution - to return with [options for the team](https://medium.com/hackernoon/the-manager-stew-dd59cd653728).

 **And optimization is praise.** The accelerant of culture is praise.
 Develop a test culture by praising those that uphold quality.
 Develop collaboration by those that collaborate.
 Do some of the initial work.
 No matter how small, *catch them doing the right things* and recognize it.